mottaquikarim/pycontent/content/topics/summarizing_data.md

-# Accessing Data
+# Summarizing Data

 Over the next few lessons, we will use Pandas to wrangle, clean, explore, analyze, and visualize data.
 We know that the data science lifecycle is NOT made of discrete, linear steps.
 As such, we will learn Pandas by integrating it into a contextual data analysis.
 Instead of reviewing groups of similar functions, we will apply various functions based on how and when we need them.

 This might get a little confusing, so brace yourself!
 To help keep things as consistent as possible, we'll use the same dataset across units.
+We also created a ==categorized glossary of common Pandas functions==.
 Ultimately, this contextual approach will help you apply the material on your own much more easily.

 ## Data Dictionary